ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-name | String | The unique name of the user.
+name | String | The unique name of the user. displayName | String | Human readable name of this user that will be shown to other users.

 ## Get Users
 ```shell